Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Galaxy Formation and Cosmology

 As mentioned in the previous section on assembly bias detection, WFST will generate a photometrically selected cluster sample based on the RedMaPPer algorithm.
-The sample will contain over 40,000 clusters with richness higher than 20 between $0.1<z<0.8$.
-The scientific goals include performing cluster mass estimation to constrain cosmology and cross-matching clusters with other observations (e.g. SZ clusters, X-ray clusters and weak lensing mass maps).
-The cluster catalog together with the weak lensing shape catalog will be of appreciable value for cosmological explorations and serve as reference data for next-generation surveys.
+The sample will contain more than 40,000 clusters with richness greater than 20 between $0.1<z<0.8$.
+The scientific goals include performing cluster mass estimation to constrain cosmology and cross-matching clusters with other observations (e.g. SZ clusters, X-ray clusters, and weak lensing mass maps).
+The cluster catalog together with the weak lensing shape catalog will be of appreciable value for cosmological explorations and will serve as reference data for next-generation surveys.

-Once cluster catalogs from various observations are obtained, the cluster abundance and its evolution will readily constrain the fluctuation amplitude $\sigma_8$ and the $\Omega_m$ parameter.
-The baryon fraction of clusters can be used to estimate the ratio of cosmic baryonic fraction $\frac{\Omega_b}{\Omega_m}$, while the core structure of clusters is a test bed of the nature of dark matter.
+Once cluster catalogs from various observations are obtained, the cluster abundance and its evolution will readily constrain the fluctuation amplitude $\sigma_8$ and the parameter $\Omega_m$.
+The baryon fraction of the clusters can be used to estimate the ratio of the cosmic baryonic fraction $\frac{\Omega_b}{\Omega_m}$, while the core structure of the clusters is a test bed of the nature of dark matter.

-In spite of the virtues of these cluster statistics, each of them has certain limitations.
+Despite the virtues of these cluster statistics, each of them has certain limitations.
 For instance, the systematics in converting cluster observables (X-ray luminosity, S-Z Compton parameter, richness and weak lensing) to mass may bias the scaling relation used for mass estimation.
-Construction of a reliable cluster catalog is the first step in the expedition of cluster cosmology.
+The construction of a reliable cluster catalog is the first step in the expedition of cluster cosmology.